-30 of the Best Remote Working Tools to Get You Through Coronavirus Pandemic
+30 of the Best Remote Work Tools You Need In The Long Run

 The ongoing COVID-19 pandemic has forced companies to go remote.
 As a result, many companies are looking for the best remote working tools that can help their workforce manage work with minimal disruptions or efficiency loss.